renode/renode-docs/source/advanced/building_from_sources.md

 ## Building Renode

 :::{note}
-On Windows, the building process described in this section can only be executed in a Cygwin shell.
+On Windows, the building process described in this section can only be executed in Git Bash.
 :::

 :::{note}